noahc3/genki-companion/README.md

 ## Code Quality Disclaimer

+**This code should be treated as a high-fidelity prototype with a little bit of extra polish to make it not-too-frustrating to use.**

 I created this project primarily to aid me in learning Japanese in my intro course, but also as my first foray into JS-based web development and React.
 This project was started having less than four hours of prior React experience, so the code quality is *abysmal*.
 Some notable problems:

 - Lots of copy pasted React componenets, which could be joined into a generalized component and customized with props.